I'm feeeeelin' it... You??

 The project was immensely successful and the schools now boast a gleaming new piece of infrastructure that make a difference in the life of these children attending the school.
 I've attached a picture taken during the inauguration ceremony!
 The smiles on those little faces are worth all the pains and thank you for making my marathon a memorable one.
 Speaking from my own experience, training and running a marathon is an amazing, moving and life changing experience.

-Marine Corps Marathon again this year for AIMS India Foundation.
+With all the encouragement and support I got from folks, I decided to do the Marine Corps Marathon again this year for AIMS India Foundation.
 What makes it even more special is the fact that The Marine Corps Marathon is also known teh People's Marathon and gels perfectly with the mission of AIMS, which is to bring people together.
 This year our team has swelled to 20 members and we have raised our target to $20,000.
 I would like you to join me again in the quest for Making a Difference in the lives of these people who need our help.
 Once again AIMS India Foundation is partnering with Marathon Charity Partners (MCP) in organizing this innovative fundraiser - the marathon training program.
 Completing this 26.2 miles race will be a significant challenge for me.
 An even more significant challenge is the goal of raising a minimum of $1,000 to benefit Sustainable Rural Development Projects of AIMS India Foundation.

 I have committed myself personally to work with AIMS India Foundation on its Education and Rural Development projects.
 Though it's a drop in the ocean, I feel I should do my part and I hope that you will pitch in and support me in this cause.
 AIMS India's mission is to bring people together for the lofty purpose of bringing about a positive transformation in India, to achieve a vision of economically self-sufficient, socially harmonious that serves as a beacon of light to the rest of the world.

-website for more information on the current and past projects carried out by AIMS India.
+Please visit our website for more information on the current and past projects carried out by AIMS India.

 As AIMS India is a volunteer based organization, it has virtually no overhead costs (only 6%).
 You can be assured that almost all the funds that I raise will go directly to these development projects in India.
 Running the Marine Corp Marathon (26.2 miles) is no easy task, as you all know.
 Though the minimum I am committed to raise is $1000 by October 29, I decided to exceed my goal by collecting $2600 - about $100 for each mile I am going to run.
 Remember, all your donations are Tax Exempt as AIMS India Foundation is a registered 501(3)(c) Not-For-Profit organization.
 You will be provided with receipts for your tax filing purposes.
 I would like to invite you to join me in supporting this cause.
 Please select from the following options: